 - The ladder climbing animation in Mega Man was slightly bugged, resulting in a glitch where Mega Man simply falls up very quickly under certain conditions, and is one of the ways to save time in speed runs.

 - While you technically can and do use ladders, very often in the Assassin's Creed series simply running up the wall next to a ladder is faster than climbing it.

-- In the mid-season finale of the forth season of The Venture Bros., Brock is about to charge into a the lab of an evil (non sanctioned) scientist. he uses a rope arrow, despite being told that there is a ladder next to him, because, well "where's the fun in that?".
+- In the mid-season finale of the forth season of The Venture Brothers, Brock is about to charge into a the lab of an evil (non sanctioned) scientist.
+He uses a rope arrow, despite being told that there is a ladder next to him, because, well, "where's the fun in that?".